 Here are some of the ways to help you quit smoking for good:

 Distract yourself from the cravings and negative habits with something you love, such as a new hobby or class.
-Physical activity can also supress the withdrawal symptoms you’ll feel once you quit and just 9 months after stopping smoking your lung capacity increases by 10% so you’ll be able to do more activities.
+Physical activity can also suppress the withdrawal symptoms you’ll feel once you quit, and just 9 months after stopping smoking your lung capacity increases by 10% so you’ll be able to do more activities with ease.